-The GiLE Foundation offers volunteering opportunities to people from all walks of life.
-Our internationally diverse team shares a common passion to support young people's pursuit of a successful and meaningful life.
+The GiLE Foundation offers many opportunities to those who connect with our mission.
+Our internationally diverse team shares a common passion to empower young adults, and we offer several benefits in exchange for your voluntary contributions.

 Curious About the Benefits of Volunteering?

 Curious About the

 **Note: This depends on the regulations of your university.
 See FAQs below.